VixitIU/HabitTrackingApp/README.md

     Password: 12
 If the login is successful, the program will be able to show TeeLv's analytics for 4 weeks of usage of the application.

-❗In case the database is lost/damaged, navigate to the project directory in your terminal and run the following command:
+❗In case the database is lost/damaged, first, in CLI register a user witha username: 'TeeLv' and the password: '12', then navigate to the project directory in your terminal and run the following command:

     python TeeLv.py